-CITY OF COVINGTON, GEORGIA PERSONNEL POLICY THE PAY PLAN

-701.03.4 Night Shift Differential Pay

-All full-time non-exempt employees who are assigned to night shift (6PM-6AM) will receive night shift differential pay in the amount of one dollar per hour worked.
-Shift differential will be included in the regular rate calculation for the computation of overtime.
-In an overtime situation where the employee continues working from a qualifying shift into a non-qualifying shift, the employee is eligible for a shift differential for the portion of the non-qualifying shift in which overtime occurs.
-Employees that are assigned to a night shift and subsequently transfer to a nonnight shift assignment will no longer be eligible for shift differential pay.
-Supervisors must complete, and turn in to Human Resources, a formal Shift Assignment Memo in order for the night shift differential pay to be added to an hourly rate. emplovee's Without proper documentation, this pay increase will not be added and no backdated pay will be authorized.

-701.03.5 Working Test Completion

-Newly hired employees shall be granted a one (1) step increase upon successful completion of their twelve (12) month working test period.
-Performance evaluations will be completed by the employee's Department Manager at intervals of 3, 6, 9 & 12 months.
-Any increases granted thereafter shall be through annual appropriations approved by the City Council.
-A completed performance evaluation and a written recommendation from the Department Manager is required to move an employee from working test to career status.

-Promoted employees will receive a "onetime" upfront salary increase of 9-12%, depending on how it falls on the City's pay scale at the time of promotion.
-If an employee's promotion requires a higher percentage to place the employee on the proper pay grade - the employee will be placed at the entry step of the new pay grade.
-Promoted employees will be evaluated by their Department Manager at intervals of 6 & 12 months.

-701.03.6 Pay Rates in Transfer, Promotion, or Demotion

-If any employee is transferred, promoted, or demoted, the rate of pay for the new position shall be determined as follows:

-- 1. If the rate of pay in the former classification is less than the minimum rate established for the classification of the position, the rate of pay shall be advanced to the minimum for the classification. - 2.
-If the rate of pay in the former classification is greater than the maximum rate established for the new classification, the pay range shall be reduced to the maximum rate or an intermediate rate as recommended by the Department Manager and approved by the HR Director. - 3.
-If the rate of pay of the former classification falls within the new range of pay, the salary rate shall remain the same or be lowered in the case of demotion as determined by the Department Manager and approved by the HR Director.

-CITY OF COVINGTON, GEORGIA PERSONNEL POLICY THE PAY PLAN
+CITY OF COVINGTON, GEORGIA PERSONNEL POLICY THE PAY PLAN NO. 701 the Department Manager and approved by the HR Director.

-701.03.7 Pay for Part-time Work

-Permanent part-time employees working at least twenty (20) hours per week shall accrue pay increases at one-half (1/2) the rate of full-time employees.
+701.03.7 Pay for Part-time Work Permanent part-time employees working at least twenty (20) hours per week shall accrue pay increases at one-half (1/2) the rate of full-time employees.
 Part-time employees working less than twenty (20) hours per week shall be paid the minimum entry-level salary for their position.

-701.03.8 Earned Salary Increments

-The City Manager shall each year include funds in the budget proposal for providing earned salary increments.
+701.03.8 Earned Salary Increments The City Manager shall each year include funds in the budget proposal for providing earned salary increments.
 The pay plan has fourteen (14) standard steps for each job class.
 Each step represents three (3) percent increase in pay.
 Raises shall be effective at the beginning of the fiscal year after approval of the City budget.
 The pay plan is designed to provide adequate and fair compensation to an employee based on the employee's level of skill, education and experience acquired on the job.
 The minimum and maximum rate is based on compensation studies of similar jobs in industry and/or local government and may or may not increase each year.
 Earned salary increments are not automatic but shall be based on the employee's satisfactory job performance.
-In the event of a serious disciplinary action or unsatisfactory performance, the employee may not receive the salary increment for that year as recommended by the Department Manager.

-NOTE This does not mean that minor infractions of rules, policies, or procedures will not consider the employee's earned salary increments when administering disciplinary action.
+In the event of a serious disciplinary action or unsatisfactory performance, the employee may not receive the salary increment for that year as recommended by the Department Manager. \NOTE\ This does not mean that minor infractions of rules, policies, or procedures will Approved and Adopted by the Mayor & Council this not consider the employee's earned salary increments when administering disciplinary action.
 Earned salary increments will be awarded based on the overall performance of the employee during the evaluation period.

-701.03.9 Annual Performance Bonus

-prevent an employee from receiving a salary increment.
-Supervisors and Department

-Managers are required to maintain proper order and discipline in their departments and should

-In addition to the Earned Salary Increments the City Council may authorize an annual performance bonus for those employees who meet exceptional performance standards.
+701.03.9 Annual Performance Bonus prevent an employee from receiving a salary increment.
+Supervisors and Department Managers are required to maintain proper order and discipline in their departments and should In addition to the Earned Salary Increments the City Council may authorize an annual performance bonus for those employees who meet exceptional performance standards.
 Annual bonuses are not included in the employee's base salary but must be earned every year based on the exceptional performance.
 (See HR Policy 501, Performance Appraisal).

-701.03.10 Pay Periods

-The City of Covington processes payroll every two weeks for all employees with time records beginning each Monday and ending on Sunday.
+701.03.10 Pay Periods The City of Covington processes payroll every two weeks for all employees with time records beginning each Monday and ending on Sunday.
 In order to minimize overtime, some departments or work classes within some departments may have different work weeks, as determined by the Human Resources Director.
 Employee pay is based on the number of hours worked inclusive of the number of hours credited for vacation, holiday, and personal leave.
-In no event shall an employee receive an advance for payroll.
+In no event shall an employee receive an advance for payroll. rd day of October 2022.

-rd

-day of October

-Cecil S. Horton, Mayor

-E. F. Thomas, City Manager
+Cecil S. Horton, Mayor E. F. Thomas, City Manager

 CITY OF COVINGTON, GEORGIA HUMAN RESOURCES POLICY OVERTIME AND COMPENSATORY TIME

+NO. 703

+703.01 PURPOSE:

 The purpose of this policy is to define the City of Covington's compensation schedule for actual authorized overtime work that exceeds any eligible non-exempt employee's normal work schedule.

+703.02 STATEMENT OF POLICY: